 Safari Cost: INR 850/- per person

 5. West Coast National Park

+This safari ensures some of the most picturesque sites on the way.
 Bordering the Langebaan Lagoon which attracts an enormous influx of wetland migratory birds every year, the West Coast National Park is an invigorating bliss to the bird lovers and bird photographers of the world.
 Summer is the best time to visit the lagoon, as most birds have just arrived, fatigued, from their transcontinental travel.
 While here, one can spot birds like – Osprey, Knot, Sanderling, Curlew Sandpiper, Ringed and Grey Plover, Bar-tailed Godwit, Southern Black Korhaan, Cape Spurfowl and Grey-winged Francolin, Southern Grey, Cape Penduline Tit, Ant-eating Chat, White-throated and Yellow Canary, Karoo Lark, Chestnut-vented Tit-babbler, Bokmakierie and Cape Bunting, and more.

 Location: West Coast DC, South Africa

 Safari Cost: INR 725/- per person in flower season, and INR 362/- per person in non-flower season

 Suggested Read: 10 Handpicked Resorts In South Africa